riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

 Where the Curie constant $C = \frac{N \mu^2 \mu_0}{k_B}$.
 (For a more rigorous quantum mechanical treatment using the full range of $m_J$ values for total angular momentum $J$, the term $\mu^2$ is replaced by $g^2 \mu_B^2 J(J+1)$, resulting in $C = \frac{N g^2 \mu_0 \mu_B^2 J(J+1)}{3 k_B}$.)

 This derivation shows that for paramagnetic materials, the susceptibility is directly proportional to the number of magnetic moments and inversely proportional to the absolute temperature.
-(Refer to [Core Notes.md](#quantum-theory-of-paramagnetism) for more detail).
+(Refer to [[#quantum-theory-of-paramagnetism|Core Notes.md]] for more detail).

 **7. Briefly explain ferromagnetism in solids.
 State its characteristic features and give examples of ferromagnetic materials.**